Pallikondeswara Temple, Surutupalle

-Pallikondeswara Temple(also Pradosha kshetram) is a Hindu temple dedicated to the god Shiva located in Surutupalle, a village in Chittoor district of Andhra Pradesh, India.
+Pallikondeswara Temple(also Pradosha kshetram) is a Hindu temple dedicated to the god Shiva located in Surutupalle, a village in Tirupati district of Andhra Pradesh, India.
 The presiding deity Pallikondeswara, unlike other Shiva temples, is sported in reclining posture lying on the lap of his consort Parvati.

 The temple house a three-tiered gateway tower known as gopurams.
 The temple has numerous shrines, with those of Valmeegeeswarar and Maragathambigai being the most prominent.
 The temple complex houses many halls and three precincts.
 The temple has six daily rituals at various times from 6:30 a.m. to 9 p.m., and five yearly festivals on its calendar.
 The Aipassi Annabishekam is the major festival in the temple.
 The temple was built by Vijayanagara king Harihara Bukka Raya (1344-47).
 In modern times, the temple is maintained and administered by State Institute of Temple Administration (SITA) of the Government of Andhra Pradesh.

 Legend

 During the Samudra manthan (churning of the ocean of milk) by the gods and demons, many treasures along with the Amrita (elixir of the gods) and the poison Halahala rose from the ocean.
 To rescue the beings of the world from the poison, Shiva consumed it.
 When the poison was just going down the throat of Shiva, his consort Parvati stopped it there by tightly holding Shiva’s throat, turning Shiva's neck blue.
 After the episode, Shiva proceeded to his abode Kailash with Parvati.
 On the way, he felt exhausted and slightly uncomfortable, when he reached a place in the bounds of Andhra, which came to be called Suruttappalli.
-There, He lied down to relax, keeping his head in the lap of Parvati.
-The gods, who were concerned about Shiva’s well-being assembled there and stood around him, waiting for the Lord to open his eyes.
-This lying posture of Shiva is rare and unique, is almost similar to Vishnu’s reclining posture.
+There, he lay down to relax, keeping his head in the lap of Parvati.
+The gods, who were concerned about Shiva's well-being, assembled there and stood around him, waiting for the Lord to open his eyes.
+This lying posture of Shiva is rare and unique, almost similar to Vishnu’s reclining posture.